pavan121904/kubernetes/README.md

 ### Step 3: Jenkins Setup

 **3.1.
 Jenkins Server Provisioning:**
-- Deploy Jenkins on an EC2 instance or utilize AWS Fargate for running Jenkins as an orchestrator of the CI/CD pipeline.
+- Deploy Jenkins on an EC2 instance through terraform for running Jenkins as an orchestrator of the CI/CD pipeline.
+- setup the **sonarqube server** and create the project to set the quality gates for checking the code has any bug or vulnerability
 ## Jenkins Plugins and Requirements

 This project relies on several essential Jenkins plugins to facilitate various integrations and execute critical tasks: